Bob-Playground/WWDC-Stuff/WWDC-2020/10163-OC-Runtime-Changes/Transcript-Edited.md

 We measured about **30 megabytes** of these `class_rw_t` structures **across the system on an iPhone**.

+---

 So, how could we shrink these down?

 Remember we need these things in the **read/write** part because they can be changed at runtime.

 But examining usage on real devices, we found that only around **10%** of classes ever **actually have their methods changed**.

 And this `demangled` name field is only used by *Swift classes*, and **isn't even needed for Swift classes unless something asks for their Objective-C name**.

-So, we can split off the parts that aren't usually used, and this cuts the size of the `class_rw_t` in half.
+So, we can split off the parts that aren't usually used, and this cuts the size of the `class_rw_t` in **half**.

 For the classes that do need the additional information, we can allocate one of these **extended records** and slide it in for the class to use.